amplication/docs/docs/getting-started/plugins.md

 pagination_prev: getting-started/community-plugins
 ---

-Plugins are custom code that extend the functionality of your generated application.
+Amplication uses _Plugins_ to extend the functionality of your generated code.

-Amplication includes [community plugins](/plugins-list) by default.
-To add more functionality, you can [develop your own plugins](/plugins/overview), or can use plugins developed by the community, as they become available.
+Some plugins can be enabled when you first create your service.
+For example, if you choose MySQL as your database, the _MySQL DB_ plugin will be enabled.
+If you choose to turn on authentication for your service, that will enable the _NestJS Auth Module_ plugin.

-All the official plugins are available on the _All Plugins_ screen in the Amplication dashboard.
+All community plugins published by Amplication are available on the _All Plugins_ page.
-Your installed plugins for a particular service are shown on the _Installed Plugins_ screen.
+Your installed plugins are shown on the _Installed Plugins_ page.

-This guide will teach you how to install a plugin, manage plugin versions, and access the plugins list.
+Plugins can be manually enabled or disabled on either of these pages.
+The source code of all community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).

+Besides the community plugins created by the Amplication team, you can [develop your own custom plugins](/plugins/overview/).

 ## How To Install A Plugin